Micro

 the alarm message correctly, it transmits kiss-off tone.
 Then AP15 hangs up the

 call, and it sends status messages to PC.
-If the alarm reporting is not
+If the alarm reporting is not successful,

-is recommended for alarm receivers.
+recommended for an alarm receiver.

 RS232C